devenallen/TaskHero/README.md

 - We added some self test cases that we thought would be useful for usage in seeing our progress.
 These tasks cases showcase some of our main features for v1 and v2 for TaskHero.
 These are not rust provided tests, but rather user guided tests, so they will help us see what we are doing right and wrong.
 This is given in the file "TaskHero_TestCases.xlsx".

+# Updates for v3

+For our v3 release, we finished up the source code for our TaskHero application.
+This was mostly completed from last version's release, but we made sure everything was working smoothly and customization was available.

+We added a working dockerfile to allow for that usage.
+Details on running with docker can be found below.

+We also made sure that proper project documentation was added and completed for this release.

 # Data structures, modules, and functions

 The eframe natively stores data for us between sessions using the 'save' method.
 We had to add the ability to derive both the TemplateApp and Task structs to allow this to happen.
 Through this, the user's local data is automatically stored when the app is closed and reloaded when the app is oppened.